sagemath/trac_to_gh/Issue 8157.md

 ValueError: prec (=16777217) must be >= 2 and <= 16777216.
 ```
-Note that 2^24 bits is only slightly above 5M digits, which is
+Note that 2!^24 bits is only slightly above 5M digits, which is
 quite small (Fabrice Bellard recently computed 2700 billions of digits of Pi on a personal desktop, i.e., about 500,000 times more).
-of Pi

 Issue created by migration from https://trac.sagemath.org/ticket/8157